Direct search for stochastic optimization in random subspaces with zeroth-, first-, and second-order convergence and expected complexity: Introduction

 This work focuses on the following stochastic DFO problem:

-where $\mathcal{X}\subseteq\rn$ is a subset; the values of the function $f:\rn\to\R$ are available only through $f_{\ubar{\theta}}$, a stochastically noisy version of $f$; ${\ubar{\theta}}$ is a random variable whose probability distribution is possibly unknown; and $\Esp_{\ubar{\theta}}$ denotes the {\it expectation} with respect to ${\ubar{\theta}}$.
-Problem~\eqref{probl1} arises, for example, in statistical machine learning~\cite{bottou2018optimization} where $\ubar{\theta}$ is a random variable describing a given sample set while $f_{\ubar{\theta}}$ represents the composition of a loss function and a prediction function.
+where {\bl the nonempty set} $\bcX \subseteq\rn$ {\bl of nonzero measure} is a feasible region; the values of the function $f:\rn\to\R$ are available only through $f_{\ubar{\theta}}$, a stochastically noisy version of $f$; ${\ubar{\theta}}$ is a random variable whose probability distribution is possibly unknown; and $\Esp_{\ubar{\theta}}$ denotes the {\it expectation} with respect to ${\ubar{\theta}}$.
+Problem~\eqref{probl1} arises, for example, in statistical machine learning~\cite{bottou2018optimization} where $\ubar{\theta}$ is a random variable describing a given sample set while $f_{\ubar{\theta}}$ represents the composition of a loss function and a prediction function. {\bl We particularly target settings where the problem dimension $n>100$, which is large in the context of derivative-free methods for stochastic optimization.}